AbuSuraj/Madina-Academy-Quiz/README.md

 ## Projects Description
 # Madina Academy Quiz Repository

-An E-commerce platform for taking quiz on different topics of Web Development.
+A Web App for taking quiz on different topics of Web Development.

 ## Live Link